VISHESH1234567/Smart-Bin/README.md

 ### <pre> Problem Statement </pre>

 Inefficient waste management practices in public areas lead to overflow, littering, and unsanitary conditions, affecting community well-being and the environment.
-This can be due to carelessness of people or due to improper covering of the bin.
-Additionally, densely populated areas like marketplaces may exacerbate the problem due to insufficient availability of empty dustbins to accommodate the generated waste.
-Furthermore, inadequate and irregular emptying of dustbins by Municipal Corporations can also contribute to the accumulation of waste and subsequent overflow.
+This can be due to <b>carelessness of people</b> or due to <b>improper covering</b> of the bin.
+Additionally, densely populated areas like marketplaces may exacerbate the problem due to <b>insufficient availability of empty dustbins</b> to accommodate the generated waste.
+Furthermore, inadequate and <b>irregular emptying of dustbins</b> by Municipal Corporations can also contribute to the accumulation of waste and subsequent overflow.
 These problems are addressed by the <b> Smart Bin </b>

 ### <pre> Current Features of the Smart Bin</pre>